nypl-openaudio/start-here/Projects/README.md

 [Demo Presentation](https://github.com/nypl-openaudio/start-here/blob/master/Projects/Images/%E2%80%9CInstaBurns%E2%80%9D%20Visual%20Navigator.pdf)

 #### Long Description
+An experiment to process audio transcripts, apply common topics, gather visual resources, and build illustrative slideshows with an interface to use the topics and images for discovery and navigation.

 Our goal was to help users explore large collections of audio and discover thematic relationships.
 The challenge is “seeing” an overview of what is inside a specific audio file, diving in more deeply, and using that as a launch-point for serendipity and discovery.

 We considered three primary audiences and a range of user scenarios